 As an explanation for this rather surprising evolution, we can point to a similar evolution at the national level.
 Indeed, also for recent parliamentary elections in Belgium, the share of preference voting has been decreasing.
-This has been explained by distinguishing between two different types of personalization: centralized versus decentralized personalization (Wauters et al. 2018).
+This has been explained by distinguishing between centralized and decentralized personalization (Wauters et al. 2018).
 The analysis demonstrated that in electoral districts where the party leader is a candidate, the share of casted preference votes increased, while in the other districts (where other candidates are on top of the list), this share declined (Wauters et al. 2018).
 Voters cast a vote for the party leader when (s)he is a candidate in their district ('centralized personalization').
 If they are living in another district, however, they cast a list vote, as a sort of surrogate vote for the leader who is not on the ballot list in their district.
 Consequently, the share of preference votes in these districts decreases.
 In sum, the strong effect of centralized personalization has a negative impact on decentralized personalization, causing a decline in the total percentage of preference votes.

 For local elections, this explanation is less easy to apply, however.
 Local elections are held in one single electoral district per municipality, so negative effects on preference voting by a local leader elsewhere could not occur.
 And if there would be a negative effect of the personalization around the national party leader, then we can expect this effect to occur in all municipalities.
+But as outlined above, we believe that by bringing in the multi-level dimension, according to which national politicians (also including MPs) impact on voting behaviour in local elections, and by combining the focus (centralized-decentralized) and the level (national-level) of personalisation, new insights can be gained.